regulad/discord-ext-hybrid-menus/README.md

 ### discord-ext-menus

+This branch is a "drop-in" replacement for discord-ext-menus, integrating functionality of [discord-ext-menus-views](https://github.com/oliver-ni/discord-ext-menus-views).

+You can change the environment variable `DISCORD_EXT_MENUS_USE_VIEWS` to choose if you would like Reaction-based menus or View-based menus.
+The default is `True`.
+This is not ideal.

 An experimental extension menu that makes working with reaction menus a bit easier.

 **There are no front-facing docs for this and it's not on PyPI.
 As this is meant to be a repository for testing**